ML72/Simple-RAG-Playground/README.md

    - Uses Giskard's RAGET to evaluate answers against the knowledge base.
    - Checks for correctness, faithfulness, and context relevance.
 4. **Generates Report**: Creates a detailed markdown report with:
    - Overall Quality Score (0-100).
+Currently this is just the accuracy.
-   - Performance breakdown by question category (Simple, Complex, Distracting, etc.).
+   - Performance breakdown by question category (Simple, Complex, Distracting, etc).
    - Detailed logs of every question, answer, and evaluation result.

 ## Output